GET TAX RELIEF NOW!

 What common errors should seniors avoid when preparing their 2018 federal tax return?

 Common errors included entering incorrect Social Security numbers, failing to sign paper returns, and misreporting retirement distributions or investment income.
-Seniors also overlooked the additional age deduction or could not claim available credits.
+Seniors also overlooked the additional age deduction or failed to claim available credits.
 Careful review, use of tax software, or consulting tax experts ensured accuracy, prevented delays, and safeguarded access to refunds or credits.